Keras 3 API documentation / Utilities / Python & NumPy utilities

 Base class for defining a parallel dataset using Python code.

 Every PyDataset must implement the __getitem__() and the __len__() methods.
-If you want to modify your dataset between epochs, you may additionally implement on_epoch_end().
+If you want to modify your dataset between epochs, you may additionally implement on_epoch_end(), or on_epoch_begin to be called at the start of each epoch.
 The __getitem__() method should return a complete batch (not a single sample), and the __len__ method should return the number of batches in the dataset (rather than the number of samples).

 Arguments